 Average Weather in Galveston Texas, United States

-In Galveston, the temperature typically varies from 49°F to 90°F over the course of the year, and is rarely below 37°F or above 93°F.
+In Galveston, the summers are long, hot, and oppressive; the winters are short, cool, and windy; and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 49°F to 90°F and is rarely below 37°F or above 93°F.

 The hot season lasts for 4.0 months, from May 27 to September 27, with an average daily high temperature above 84°F. The hottest day of the year is August 5, with an average high of 90°F and low of 80°F.

 The cool season lasts for 3.0 months, from December 3 to March 2, with an average daily high temperature below 67°F. The coldest day of the year is January 6, with an average low of 49°F and high of 61°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.